himadri2324/AgenticSOC/README.md

 ## 📘 Project Overview
 Agentic SOC is a practical implementation of a Security Operations Center (SOC) workflow that automates incident detection and response.
 Logs are ingested into Splunk, where correlation rules generate alerts for suspicious activities.
 Once triggered, n8n orchestrates workflows to enrich alerts using threat intelligence APIs like AbuseIPDB and VirusTotal.
-* Performs automated alert processing and enrichment
+* Performs automated alert processing and enrichment.
-* Correlates threat intelligence data for better context
+* Correlates threat intelligence data for better context.
-* Sends real-time alerts to Slack and creates Jira tickets This improves operational efficiency, reduces manual effort, and enables faster incident response.
+* Sends real-time alerts to Slack and creates Jira tickets.
+This improves operational efficiency, reduces manual effort, and enables faster incident response.

 ---